 This booklet, in conjunction with the Morgan Stanley Smith Barney LLC Client Agreement and all other applicable agreements, govern your account(s) and your relationship with Morgan Stanley Smith Barney LLC.
 It contains important information regarding your account(s).
+Certain disclosures and/or sections of this booklet may not apply to all of your account(s), depending on the type of account(s) that you have opened and/or the services that you have elected to receive.
 We request that you carefully read this and all other documents provided to you.